 In the case that harm did ensue from the breach, you may have a case for either negligence or breach of an implied contract.
 For one of these lawsuits, the first step would be to file a complaint with the Department of Health and Human Services’ Office for Civil Rights (OCR).
 You can do this either through writing or by using the OCR online portal.
 If doing so in writing, make sure you use the official OCR complaint form.

 The next step is to reach out to an experienced attorney.
 They will help you determine the likelihood of success for your case.
 If they feel your case is viable, they will then help you through the rest of the legal process.

 What kind of lawyer do I need to sue my doctor?

 To file a lawsuit against a doctor, you’ll need a personal injury lawyer with experience in medical malpractice cases.
 Every area of law is different, with many different rules and regulations uniquely specific to each area of practice.
 It is important that your lawyer has the proper experience and qualifications to represent you in the area of medical malpractice.

 At Reich & Binstock, our medical malpractice attorneys have filed lawsuits for clients all over the Houston, Texas area who have been victimized by medical negligence.
 We are well aware of the proper standard of care that medical professionals must meet.
 If your provider failed to meet professional standards and rendered care that was below the required threshold, we may be able to help you.

 If you’ve suffered as a result of a doctor’s misdiagnosis, call the medical malpractice attorneys at Reich & Binstock.
 Not sure whether you might have a compensable injury?
 We are available to give you our honest opinion and advise you on what to do next.
-Call 713-622-7271 or 800-622-7271 toll free or complete the online form below to schedule your free initial consultation.
+Call 713-622-7271 or complete the online form below to schedule your free initial consultation.